TEAMMATES & coaches

 Hock Valley teams have received multiple championships and playoff wins over the years, most recently the 2022 15U team winning this year's Championship Title.
 The Cranberry League has awarded Hock Valley Sports Coach TJ Chiappone with Coach of the Year twice, in 2021 and 2022.

-Ryan Parker is currently in his 13th season as pitching coach at his alma mater, Wheaton College.
-He is also the co-founder and head coach of the Troy Baseball Expo in Troy, NY, which provides free baseball instruction, academic advising, and workforce development to youth in the Capital District of upstate New York.
+Ryan Parker is the co-founder and head coach of the Troy Baseball Expo in Troy, NY, which provides free baseball instruction, academic advising, and workforce development to youth in the Capital District of upstate New York.

 Off the field, Coach Parker received his degree in sociology from Wheaton in 2001, and successfully completed his master's degree in higher education counseling at Bridgewater State University in 2008.

 Courtney Parker is the Bellingham High School Softball Junior Varsity Coach and volunteers with Bellingham Girls Softball Association.
 She was a 2009 graduate of Bellingham High School and a three-year varsity softball player on the Blackhawks.